Pyprohly/reddit-api-doc-notes/docs/api-reference/flair.rst

 .. csv-table:: Form Data
    :header: "Field","Type (hint)","Description"
-   :escape: \

    "flair_csv","A CSV string of flair information in the form of `user,flairtext,cssclass`."

 |

 .. csv-table:: HTTP Errors
-   :header: "Status Code","Description"
+   :header: "Status Code","Description","Example"

-   :escape: \
+   "403","* There is no user context.

-   "403","The current user does not have permission to set flairs in the specified subreddit."
+   * The current user does not have permission to set flairs in the specified subreddit."," ``{""message"": ""Forbidden"", ""error"": 403}``
+   "

 .. seealso:: https://www.reddit.com/dev/api/#POST_api_flaircsv